-WhatsApp accounts for less than 1% of Meta’s total revenue, yet connects over 3 billion people (as of the first quarter in 2025) and handles over 100 billion messages a day.
-It’s an astonishing imbalance for one of the world’s most essential communication platforms.
+WhatsApp accounts for less than 1% of Meta's total revenue, yet connects over 3.3 billion people (as of early 2026) and handles over 100 billion messages a day.
+It's an astonishing imbalance for one of the world's most essential communication platforms.

-In this deep dive, we’ll unpack how WhatsApp’s business model actually works, why it remains ad-free for users, and how it fits into Meta’s broader growth ambitions.
-We’ll also cover its impressive user growth and modest revenue engine ($1.8 billion annually), highlighting the strategic value beyond its direct income.
+In this deep dive, we'll unpack how WhatsApp's business model actually works, why it remains ad-free for users, and how it fits into Meta's broader growth ambitions.
+We'll also cover its impressive user growth and modest revenue engine (over $2.5 billion annually), highlighting the strategic value beyond its direct income.

 Founded in 2009 by Jan Koum and Brian Acton as a privacy-first alternative to SMS, WhatsApp’s journey from a simple messaging app to a cornerstone of Meta’s ecosystem is a master class in scaling — and monetizing — without selling out its core philosophy.